Doing Business in Brazil

 III – the full nominal list of creditors, whether or not subject to court-supervised reorganization, including those by obligation to do or obligation to give, including their physical and electronic address, the nature, as established in arts.
 83 and 84 of this Law, and present the updated value of the credit, specifying its origin, and the debt maturity profile.

-IV – the full list of employees, including their duties, salaries, indemnities and other installments to which they are entitled, with the corresponding month of accrual, and the breakdown of amounts pending payment.
+IV – the full list of employees, including their duties, salaries, indemnities and other instalments to which they are entitled, with the corresponding month of accrual, and the breakdown of amounts pending payment.

 VI – the list of the private assets of the controlling shareholders and the debtor’s directors.